 No Current FDA Regulation

-The FDA regulates some of the ingredients in cosmetics worn on the skin, and vitamins, drugs and additives ingested into the body, but it does not regulate tattoo ink.
-In the past their official stance has been:
+The FDA regulates some of the ingredients in cosmetics worn on the skin which have contents like distilled water within them, as well as vitamins, drugs, and additives ingested into the body, but it does not regulate tattoo ink.
+In the past, their official stance has been:

 “Because of other public health priorities and a previous lack of evidence of safety concerns, FDA has not traditionally regulated tattoo inks or the pigments used in them.”

 In short the study said that the inks used for tattoos can contain phthalates, metals, and hydrocarbons that are carcinogens and endocrine disruptors.
 Black ink can have a chemical called benzo(a)pyrene, known to be a potent carcinogen that caused skin cancer in animal studies.
 Colored ink may contain lead, cadmium, chromium, nickel, titanium and other heavy metals that could lead to allergies or diseases.
 People should consider closely before getting tattoos as allergens are of different kinds and the impact can be even unhealthy.
 Of course, most healthy people who maintain proper weight and diet by taking adequate supplements (for instance, by checking these Gundry MD offers) may not have many health-altering effects from tattoo ink.

 What do you think about the FDA’s worry?